apache/apisix-ingress-controller/README.md

 Use Apache APISIX for Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

-In `apisix-ingress-controller`, all using Custom Resource Definitions (CRDs).
-Such as configure [plugins](https://github.com/apache/apisix/tree/master/doc/plugins), upport service registration discovery mechanism for upstreams, load balancing and more in Apache APISIX.
+All configurations in `apisix-ingress-controller` are defined with Kubernetes CRDs (Custom Resource Definitions).
+Such as configure [plugins](https://github.com/apache/apisix/tree/master/doc/plugins), Support service registration discovery mechanism for upstreams, load balancing and more in Apache APISIX.

-`apisix-ingress-controller` belongs to Apache APISIX control plane.
+`apisix-ingress-controller` is an Apache APISIX control plane component.
 Currently it serves for Kubernetes clusters.
 In the future, we plan to separate the submodule to adapt to more deployment modes, such as virtual machine clusters.

 ## Features